EtimfonIkpong/Polymarket-Hyperliquid-Hedgers/METHODOLOGY.md

 34 of those 68 hedge buy transactions were placed at a price of $0.90 or higher per share — entering markets close to certain resolution.
 These were further broken down by bet size:

 For bets of $50 or more: 18 rows from 7 wallets, with a median of just 16 hours and 48 minutes before resolution, and 72.2% buying Yes.
 For bets of $10–$50: 10 rows from 9 wallets, with a median of 10 days before resolution, and 40% buying Yes.
 For bets under $10: 6 rows from 5 wallets, with a median of 15 days before resolution, and only 16.7% buying Yes.
-The pattern shows that larger bets at high-confidence prices entered very close to resolution — consistent with near-certainty farming rather than genuine directional hedging.
+The pattern shows that larger bets at high-confidence prices entered very close to resolution and were consistent with near-certainty farming rather than genuine directional hedging.

 **PM/HL hedge ratio**